VadeanFlaviuAlexandru/Bachelor_Project___Povestea_Lui_HarapAlb/README.md

 * JS-Cookie, Axios for handling HTTP requests

 For the back-end:
-* Spring Boot with Security
-* Spring Boot with JPA
-* Spring Boot with JWT
+* Spring Boot with Security, JPA and JWT

 ## Screenshots